What Is the Meaning of Letting Go?

 • When you do not let go, you allow attachment to grow.

 Attachment is like an anchor of a ship.
-Letting go, enables you to lift the anchor, and allow the ship to sail.
-When no negative thoughts, feelings and habits tie you down, you can move on to a better and happier life.
+Letting go enables you to lift the anchor and allow the ship to sail.
+When no negative thoughts, feelings, or habits tie you down, you can move on to a better and happier life.

-Letting go and detaching from the causes of suffering, bring relief, joy, and inner peace.
+Letting go and detaching from the causes of suffering brings relief, joy, and inner peace.

-Letting go is like turning your head forward and marching on, instead of being stuck in one place and keep looking back.
+Letting go is like turning your head forward and marching on instead of being stuck in one place and looking back.

 6 Tips for Letting Go